wmitsuda/truffle-plugin-register-methods/USAGE.md

 };
 ```

-Export your Ropsten seedphrase as an environment variable:
+Export your ropsten seedphrase as an environment variable:

 ```sh
 $ export ROPSTEN_MNEMONIC="<YOUR-SECRET-ROPSTEN-MNEMONIC-HERE>"
 ```

-> Replace `<YOUR-SECRET-ROPSTEN-MNEMONIC-HERE>` with your Ropsten seedphrase.
+> Replace `<YOUR-SECRET-ROPSTEN-MNEMONIC-HERE>` with your ropsten seedphrase.

 Compile and deploy: